Monotron: Modifications

 Due to their accessibility, the Monotron series became very popular candidates for modifications.
-Part of this popularity comes from Korg's decision to release the Monotrons' schematics online as well as labeling relevant solder points on the PCB.
-This labeling enabled consumers to easily create modifications to the synthesisers.
+Part of this popularity comes from Korg's decision to release the Monotrons' schematics online as well as labelling relevant solder points on the PCB.
+This labelling enabled consumers to easily create modifications to the synthesisers.
 According to Andrew Dubber, Professor of Music Industry Innovation at Birmingham City University:

 The synthesisers' designer, Tatsuya Takahashi, stated that making the Monotron modification-friendly was not Korg's original goal.
 Instead, it was to create an affordable analogue synthesiser.
 He believed that the Monotron being used for modifications was a by-product of the synthesiser's analogue circuits.
 In a 2013 interview, Takahashi said:

 An example of a modification that adds a control voltage interface.

 Due to the lack of external connections on the Monotrons (apart from audio in/out), the most popular modifications add control voltage (CV) or MIDI capabilities to control the synthesiser from other hardware.
 Mods adding MIDI support use microcontrollers, such as the Raspberry Pi or an Atmel ATmega328P, to convert between MIDI and CV.

 Other modifications can be more extreme, like the "FrankenSynth".
 Nicknamed by the digital music resource site Ask.Audio, it is a heavily expanded Monotron designed in the United Kingdom by Harry Axten.
 Carrying out any modifications on a Monotron voids the synthesiser's warranty.